Frequently Asked Questions (FAQ)

 Often, turf is located in places where it is underutilized or not needed, such as side yards, parkways, street medians, around parking lots, and in business landscapes without pedestrians.
 Many customers find that they can remove turf in their landscape while improving the usefulness and curb appeal of their property.
 In fact, California Friendly™ and native landscapes not only save water and money, but they can be a beautiful, unique, and interesting replacement for traditional turf.

-Q: Does artificial turf covered by Lawn to Garden?
+Q: Is artificial turf covered by Lawn to Garden?

-A: No, the intent of Lawn to Garden is to incentivize our community for removing water thirsty lawns, and replacing it with a drought-friendly garden.
-Artificial turf is not a garden.
+A: No, the intent of Lawn to Garden is to incentivize our Long Beach community for removing water thirsty lawns, and replacing it with a drought-friendly garden that reduces demand on water, improves air quality, and increases biodiversity in the City of Long Beach.
+Artificial turf does not achieve all three of these goals.
+There are no exceptions to this rule.
+Please refer to the Terms and Conditions and Design Requirements for more information.

 Q: What are the requirements to participate?